aymanoumoussa/RoastOS/README.md

 I'm learning computer science, CS50 precisely, and I think this is the best way for me to learn and improve my skills in the C programming language.

-This project is constantly evolving; any suggestions, feedback, roast ideas, hardware additions, and feature requests are always welcome.
+This project is constantly evolving; I welcome any suggestions, feedback, new roast ideas, feature requests, or hardware additions.

-#Features
+# Features

 The Features of RoastOS include: